-Program 7: Transitional and Supportive Housing: The City provided financial assistance to non-profit service agencies to purchase existing housing in the community for use as transitional and supportive housing.
+Program 7: Transitional and Supportive

+Housing: The City provided financial assistance to non-profit service agencies to purchase existing housing in the community for use as transitional and supportive housing.
 These facilities help to address the needs of very low and extremely low income persons.
 Specifically, the City has provided CDBG funding to non-profit organizations for the purchase and operation of condominium units for transitional/supportive and affordable housing.
 These condominiums will continue to offer transitional/supportive and affordable housing to extremely low income residents through 2022-2030.

-Through the City's partnership with Families Forward, supportive services are provided to residents that include weekly case management counseling, weekly budget and financial counseling, child care assistance to attend counseling, education supplies assistance, employment supplies and tools assistance, health care payment assistance, permanent housing placement assistance, legal assistance (as available), life-skills training, weekly children's program that addresses self-esteem, social skills, coping skills, values and beliefs, peer pressure,
+Through the City's partnership with Families Forward, supportive services are provided to residents that include weekly case management counseling, weekly budget and financial counseling, child care assistance to attend counseling, education supplies assistance, employment supplies and tools assistance, health care payment assistance, permanent housing

 Result/Evaluation: Program considered successful.
-During the 2019-20 fiscal year, for example, the City assisted 4,314 lindividuals through CDBG sub-recipient funding of nine nonprofit organizations that provide services to homeless, low and moderate-income persons, including: case management and in-home support services for home-bound seniors; adult daycare and ancillary services for seniors and adults with Alzheimer's, other forms of dementia, and disabilities; reduced cost medical and pediatric dental services for low- and moderate-income persons; fair housing counseling/advocacy and referral services; transitional housing, support services, and case management for homeless families; rental assistance to help prevent eviction/homelessness; food bank and case management services for lower-income individuals, individuals at risk of homelessness, and homeless individuals (funds also used to prevent evictions and utility shut-off); job training and job development services for adults with developmental disabilities; and motel and transportation vouchers for homeless individuals.
+During the 2019-20 fiscal year, for example, the City assisted 4,314 individuals through CDBG sub-recipient funding of nine non-profit organizations that provide services to homeless, low and moderate-income persons, including: case management and in-home support services for homebound seniors; adult daycare and ancillary services for seniors and adults with Alzheimer's, other forms of dementia, and disabilities: reduced cost medical and pediatric dental services for low- and moderate-income persons; fair housing counseling/advocacy and referral services; transitional housing, support services, and case management for homeless families; rental assistance to help prevent eviction/homelessness; food bank and case management services for lower-income individuals, individuals at risk of homelessness, and homeless individuals (funds also used to prevent evictions and utility shut-off); job training and job development services for adults with developmental disabilities; and motel and transportation vouchers for homeless individuals.
 The total expenditure for this activity was \$73,245.
 Comparable assistance was provided in each preceding year of the program.
-In addition, for the past three years, the City has provided \$40,000-\$50,000 annually in homeless services contracts.
+In addition, for the past three years, the City has placement assistance, legal assistance (as available), life-skills training, weekly children's program that addresses self-esteem, social skills, coping skills, values and beliefs, peer pressure, anger management, self-care, and identifying social networks.